flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 ---
 title: What’s in a %&!$# vector?
-Explaining text embeddings and text similarity
 subtitle: Explaining text embeddings and text similarity
 layout: default
 published: true
 ---

 # {{ page.title }}

+TLDR:

+- We're gonna check out two methods for explaining text vectors and text similarity.
+- One method aims at explaining decisions directly (decision space explanation)
+- The other methods explains the contribution of input tokens (input space explanation)

 ## Intro: What’s in a $&!#\*[^1] vector?